adityaraj-io/adityaraj-io/README.md

 <!-- Header -->
 # Hi there, I'm Aditya Raj! 👋
+### React Native Developer
 <!-- Introduction -->
-I'm a passionate coder with a love for problem-solving and creating innovative solutions.
-Constantly seeking new challenges, I enjoy turning ideas into elegant code and continuously improving my skills.
+Hi!
+I am Aditya Raj a React native developer.
+I love creating mobile apps with beautiful UI in react native expo for Android and iOS.
+I have come so far to create beautiful and working mobile apps in react native. you can see my projects here - "https://adityaraj-io.github.io".
+If you want to hire me or contact me, please feel free to message me directly.

 <!-- Skills -->
 ## Skills

 - Programming Languages: Python, Java, JavaScript
 - Web Development: React, Nodejs
-- Databases: MongoDB
+- Databases: MongoDB, Firebase
 - Version Control: Git
-- Other Skills: Android App Development
+- Other Skills: Android App Development and React Native

 <!-- Projects -->
 ## Projects

-Projects Will be added soon!
+#### you can see my projects here - "https://adityaraj-io.github.io"
 <!-- Contributions -->

 <!-- Let's Connect -->